soundpress/RulesOfNYC/docs/c08/index.rst

 *§ 3-01 Employees and Agents Required to Submit Fingerprints and Disclosure.* ::

-(a)  Each person not otherwise a principal as defined in section 1-02 of this chapter who is an employee or agent or prospective employee or agent of an applicant for a license or a licensee and who is in a managerial capacity or in a job category listed in Appendix A to this subchapter, shall: (i) be fingerprinted by a person designated for such purpose by the Commission and pay the fee prescribed by the Division of Criminal Justice Services for the purpose of obtaining criminal history records; and (ii) be photographed by the Commission and provide the disclosure set forth in subparagraphs (b) through (n) of paragraph (ii) of subdivision b of section 16-508 of the Code on the form provided by the Commission and pay the fee of six hundred ($600) dollars for the investigation of such information.
+(a)  Each person not otherwise a principal as defined in 17 RCNY § 1-02 who is an employee or agent or prospective employee or agent of an applicant for a license or a licensee and who is in a managerial capacity or in a job category listed in Appendix A to this subchapter, shall: (i) be fingerprinted by a person designated for such purpose by the Commission and pay the fee prescribed by the Division of Criminal Justice Services for the purpose of obtaining criminal history records; and (ii) be photographed by the Commission and provide the disclosure set forth in subparagraphs (b) through (n) of paragraph (ii) of subdivision b of section 16-508 of the Code on the form provided by the Commission and pay the fee of six hundred ($600) dollars for the investigation of such information.
 Following receipt of such disclosure, the Commission may require such additional information, including without limitation documents and deposition testimony, as the Commission determines is necessary to render determination.

 (b) Where, at any time subsequent to an investigation of an employee or agent pursuant to the provisions of subdivision a of this section, the Commission has reasonable cause to believe that such employee or agent lacks good character, honesty and integrity, the Commission may conduct an additional investigation of such employee or agent and may require, if necessary, that such employee or agent provide information updating, supplementing or explaining information previously submitted.